-The aim of the course is to transfer a complex set of research and writing skills to students to enable them independently design, conduct and write up research projects in their chosen area of research focusing on EU Studies.
+The aim of the course is to transfer a complex set of research, oral and writing skills to doctoral students to enable them independently design, conduct, present and write up research projects and papers in their chosen area of research focusing on international and European legal studies in English.

-The course will lead students through all steps of research and writing starting from the choice of their topic to submitting dissertation according to KMA formal requirements and international standards of research in broad area of social studies.
+The course will lead students through all steps of research and writing in line with best practices, formal requirements and international standards of research in broad area of legal studies.
 All the assignments are based on the topics that students choose for their actual master dissertations, thus allowing to start design and structuring their research projects under guidance of the lecturer and feedback of their peers.
+Focus of the course is to give chance for doctoral students to present their individual research projects for public discussion and debate in English.